-HUD allocates HOPWA to the DC Department of Health, which is distributed regionally to the Eligible Metropolitan Statistical Area - the District of Columbia, Counties and Cities in Northern Virginia, Calvert Charles, and Prince Georges Counties in Maryland, and Jefferson County in West Virginia.
+The DC Department of Health (DOH) is the Formula Grantee of HOPWA for the Washington DC EMSA.
+HUD allocates HOPWA to the DC DOH, which is distributed regionally to the Eligible Metropolitan Statistical Area - the District of Columbia, Counties and Cities in Northern Virginia, Calvert Charles, and Prince Georges Counties in Maryland, and Jefferson County in West Virginia.
 The regional HOPWA allocation is administered through and monitored by the DC Department of Health, HIV/AIDS, Hepatitis, Sexually Transmitted Diseases, and Tuberculosis Administration (HAHSTA).